markro0308/rest-api-node/README.md

  For example:
  http://localhost:5000/probabilityOfUnitInjectorFail?VIN=sdvshf45464545465

- The result will be a failProbability - percentage of the chance that the engine of the model will fail on the Unit Injector element.Meaning “0” means there is no such possibility, and “0,77” means that there is a 77% chance that the Unit Injector will fail.
+ The result will be a failProbability - percentage of the chance that the engine of the model will fail on the Unit Injector element.
+Meaning “0” means there is no such possibility, and “0,77” means that there is a 77% chance that the Unit Injector will fail.